asuncionjc/Latex_Documents_with_R_and_Python/README.md

 ## How it works?

-To develop this project, the LaTeX package [listings](https://ctan.org/tex-archive/macros/latex/contrib/listings/) will be used.
-As far as I know, such library allows not only to write code as in an standard IDE as RStudio or PyCharm, but to include your own .R and .py scripts.
+To develop this project, the LaTeX package [pythontex](https://ctan.org/pkg/pythontex) will be used.
+This package has been developed by [Geoffrey Poore](https://github.com/gpoore).
+The link to the Github repository can be found [here](https://github.com/gpoore/pythontex).

 ## Previous requirements